sshaw/export-pull-requests/README.md

 # Export Pull Requests

-Export pull requests/merge requests to a CSV file.
+Export pull requests/merge requests and/or issues to a CSV file.

 Supports GitHub, GitLab, and Bitbucket.